Glycine Health Benefits

 Insulin is needed for your body to handle glucose properly.
 Glycine levels have a negative correlation with obesity and insulin resistance (12).

-Studies show that 3-5 grams of glycine taken with meals can help control insulin and blood sugar in those with type 2 diabetes (13).
+Studies show that 3-5 grams taken with meals can help control insulin and blood sugar in those with type 2 diabetes (13).

-Glycine is not just for diabetics.
-It can help you and I control our blood sugar better too.
+The health benefits are not just for diabetics.
+The supplement can help you and I control our blood sugar better too.

-Researchers show that taking 5g of glycine in the morning optimizes insulin levels in those who have a family history of type 2 diabetes.
+Researchers show that taking 5g in the morning optimizes insulin levels in those who have a family history of type 2 diabetes.
 You could say these individuals are predisposed to diabetes (14).

 How?
 It helps release a gut hormone to help digest glucose more efficiently.